 1/4 cup honey

 1 tsp salt

 Heat the oil in a large saucepan over medium heat.
 Add cinnamon stick, cloves powder, cayenne pepper and cook for 15 seconds until fragrant.
 Add tomatoes, bring mixture to boil and lower the heat to low and simmer.
-Stir occasionally until mixture gets thick and dark, about an hour.
+Stir occasionally until the mixture gets thick and dark, about an hour.
 Add honey and salt, let it cool.
-Remove the cinnamon stick and make a smooth puree in blender.
+Remove the cinnamon stick and make a smooth puree in a blender.
 Pour cooled ketchup in to jar and refrigerate.